Sisters of Charity of Leavenworth

 The Sisters of Charity of Leavenworth is a Catholic religious institute based in Leavenworth, Kansas who follow in the tradition of Saints Vincent de Paul and Louise de Marillac.
 A member of the Sisters of Charity Federation in the Vincentian-Setonian Tradition, the order operates schools and hospitals in the United States and Peru.
-Members are denominated with the post-nominal letters SCL.
+Members use the post-nominal letters SCL.

 History

 The Sisters of Charity of Leavenworth developed from the congregation of the Sisters of Charity of Nazareth, headquartered in Bardstown, Kentucky.

 Mother Xavier Ross

 Mother Xavier Ross was born Ann Ross in Cincinnati, Ohio on November 17, 1813, one of five children of Richard and Elizabeth Taylor Ross.
 Her father was a Methodist preacher.
 At the age of sixteen she converted to Roman Catholicism, much to the consternation of her father.
 Her Father would never forgive her for this, He later sent a lock of his hair that had turned gray with the words, “You did this”.
 She was not a physically large person standing at just barely five feet tall but she had what would later be written as the “will of a winner by a contemporary.”
 Not long after she joined the Sisters of Charity of Nazareth, and upon completion of her novitiate was sent to Louisville, Kentucky to teach at the Orphan Asylum.
 Ann was renamed Xavier after the 16th-century Jesuit Missionary St. Francis Xavier.
 In 1853 she was transferred to Nashville, Tennessee, and later to Helena, Montana to take charge of the Academy there.

 In 1858 Mother Xavier Ross came to Leavenworth, from Nashville, Tennessee, at the invitation of Bishop John Baptiste Miege.
 However, The Sisters of Charity were also in great debt due to being “under a bishop who was ultimately unable to sponsor them.”
 Before Mother Xavier left for Leavenworth, the community commenced a Novena to Mary, Queen of Heaven.
 This became a particular tradition.
 She gradually lost her hearing, and by 1858 was obliged to use an ear trumpet.

 The very first interaction between Mother Xavier and Bishop Miege went as smoothly as it could have gone.
 Mother Xavier was presenting her case on why she and her community should be accepted into the bishop’s diocese.
 The acceptance went thought as “The bishop recognized before him a woman of the highest integrity who had undergone a severe trial and was capable of enduring even more.”

 Within a week of arriving in Leavenworth, the sisters were teaching in a boys’ school.
 The days that followed found them opening an academy for girls, visiting wagon trains and traveling to towns to tend the sick during epidemics.
 They educated black children who had fled to the free state of Kansas, took in orphans, and visited prisoners.
 In 1864 the Sisters opened the first private hospital in Kansas.
 Sister Joanna Bruner, trained nurse taught nursing to other Sisters.